 The carvings utilize various techniques, such as round sculpture, openwork carving, high relief, relief, and flat surface intaglio.
 The lines are delicate, and the carving is meticulous, with a remarkable sense of three-dimensionality achieved on flat surfaces.
 This approach gives the architecture a vibrant and expressive quality, enhancing both the visual appeal and cultural depth of the compound (Figure 5).

 Figure 5.
-Detailed Brick Carving of the Mao's Compound Image Source: Taken By the Authors
+Detailed Brick Carving of the Residential buildings in the Qing Dynasty Image Source:

+Taken by the Authors

 3.2 Wood Carving